-- On death before age 75, any remaining fund, whether paid out as a lump sum or income, is free of income tax. - On death at or after age 75, all payments are taxable at the recipient's tax rate(s).

-Normally there is no IHT liability (but transfers need to be treated with care).
+- On death before age 75, beneficiaries may take income payments tax-free.
+Lump sums on death are tax-free up to £1,073,100, with any excess taxable as income to the recipient if retirement benefits have not yet started.
+For deaths after 5 April 2024, the tax can also apply where retirement benefits have started, and lifetime lump sums (PCLS and the tax-free part of UFPLS) are included when testing against the £1,073,100 threshold. - On death at or after age 75, all payments are taxable at the recipient's tax rate(s). - Normally there is no IHT liability (but transfers need to be treated with care).